-The process of "washing" the sperm enhances the chance of fertilization and removes chemicals in the semen that may cause discomfort for the woman.
-It consists of liquefying the sperm at room temperature for 30 minutes.
-Then a harmless chemical is added to separate out the most active sperm.
-Then a centrifuge is used to collect the best sperm.
+The process of "washing" the sperm in a lab removes chemicals in the semen that may cause discomfort for a woman, and raises the chances of getting pregnant.
+Technicians liquefy the sperm at room temperature for 30 minutes and add a harmless chemical to separate out the most active sperm.
+They use a centrifuge to collect the best sperm.

-In some cases, your doctor will place you on fertility drugs, such as Clomid, to induce superovulation (ovulation of multiple eggs) before you undergo artificial insemination.
+In some cases, before you have the procedure, your doctor will place you on fertility drugs, such as clomiphene citrate (Clomid).
+This helps your body ovulate multiple eggs.

 - Older age of the woman

 - Poor egg or sperm quality

 - Severe case of endometriosis